Skip to main content

 Can I make Pajagua Mascada vegetarian or without meat?

 Yes.
-Replace the meat with soaked soy granules, cooked lentils or finely mashed red beans.
-Press the plant-based base well before mixing and season it strongly with cumin to keep the typical flavor.
+Replace the beef with soaked textured soy protein (TVP), cooked lentils, or finely mashed red beans.
+Squeeze out the plant-based ingredient well before mixing and season it generously with cumin to keep the typical savory flavor.

-Can I also make Pajagua Mascada in the oven or air fryer?
+Can I prepare Pajagua Mascada in the oven or air fryer?

-What is the best way to reheat cooked patties?
+What is the best way to reheat Pajagua Mascada?

 Conclusion